basi90/event-api/README.md

 - Build a front-end UI for managing and viewing events
 - Improve filtering with date ranges and multiple field criteria
 - Migrate notified event tracking to Redis or Postgres
-- Deploy the app publicly using platforms like Railway or Render
+- Deploy the app publicly using platforms